 2021 iPad Pro Features and specs

 In terms of design, the 2021 iPad Pro looks closely to the last model launched by Apple.
 The only tiny difference is that the 12.9-inch model is 0.5-inch thicker.
-As usual, the company unveiled two models: one with 11-inch and the other one with 12.9-inch.
+As usual, the company unveiled two models: 11-inch and 12.9-inch.

 Liquid Retina XDR: mini-LED technology

 The 2021 12.9-inch iPad Pro is the first iPad to feature a Liquid Retina XDR Display.
 That’s the fancy name Apple gives to the mini-LED technology.
 This panel uses 10,000 mini-LEDs, which provide much greater control of localized backlighting, allowing higher brightness and deeper blacks.
 The combination boosts the contrast ratio, as well as uses less power.